We have information you must know before you buy the RX-8.

 The rear bucket seats in the RX-8 are comfortable.
 We've found even large adults find plenty of elbow room thanks to the transmission tunnel/console that separates them, and surprisingly good toe room under the front seats.
 Getting into and out of the rear seat is easy.
 Due to the high front seatbacks, rear-seat passengers can't see much out front without leaning inboard, but they can see out the side windows.
 Unlike some coupes with fixed rear side windows, the RX-8 rear windows pop-out for some ventilation.
 Rear passengers also have their own padded-armrest center console, dual cupholders, and plenty of room for child seats.
 These features make the RX-8 more practical than the Nissan Z and other sports cars.

 The rear-hinged back door and the pillar-less door configuration allows loading of large, awkward items into the back seat area that simply cannot be handled by other sports cars and sedans.
 We were able to fit a desk stool and a storage crate inside, without using the front seat, a very impressive feat for a sports car.
-At times, especially in close quarters, the counter-swinging doors can be cumbersome, just as they did on extended-cab pickups and the Honda Element.
+At times, especially in close quarters, the counter-swinging doors can be cumbersome.
 There are reasons rear-hinged doors have had limited appeal over the years, but apart from seating a fourth person or vacuuming the back, you never have to open them.

-The trunk is a true trunk, and we found it can carry two sets of golf clubs or a 24-inch roller suitcase and smaller bags.
+The trunk is a true trunk, not a hatchback area, and we found it can carry two sets of golf clubs or a 24-inch roller suitcase and smaller bags.
 A vertical compartment door (pass-through) opens from the trunk to the rear seat area to allow the carrying of skis and such.